wittm22/DS_final_project/README.md

 By analyzing the datasets, I wanted to answer the following research questions:

--what is the average time distance between men and women?
+1. What is the average time distance between men and women?

 The men's winner has always been faster that the women's winner, so I wanted to see the average distance in winning times for the Boston Marathon.

--has marathon times overall decreased over time?
+2. Has marathon times overall decreased over time?

 I wanted to see if the winning times have gotten faster over time.
 From 1897 to 1923, the marathon was 24.5 miles long, and from 1924 onward, the marathon was 26.2 miles long.
 Thus, I am going to find the overall trends in winning times from 1897 to 1923, and then separately, trends in winning times 1924 and later.

--ranking countries on how many boston marathon winners they have
+3. Ranking countries on how many boston marathon winners they have

 Runners travel from all around the world to participate in this prestigious race, so I want to determine the distribution of countries that the Boston marathon winners are from.

--how many people have won the boston marathon multiple times?
+4. How many people have won the boston marathon multiple times?

 I want to see the likelihood of someone winning the Boston marathon more than once.

--mean difference in finishing time after distance change I want to determine the average finishing time for the years when the Boston Marathon was 24.5 miles long (1897 - 1923) compared to when the Boston Marathon was 26.2 miles long (1924 - present).
+5. Mean difference in finishing time after distance change I want to determine the average finishing time for the years when the Boston Marathon was 24.5 miles long (1897 - 1923) compared to when the Boston Marathon was 26.2 miles long (1924 - present).